Here’s a look at same-sex marriage in the United States and worldwide.

 November 4, 2008 - Voters in California approve Proposition 8, which will amend the state’s constitution to ban same-sex marriage.
 Voters in Arizona and Florida also approve similar amendments to their state constitutions.

-April 7, 2009 - Vermont legalizes same sex marriages after both the state Senate and House of Representatives overturn a veto by Governor Jim Douglas.
+April 7, 2009 - Vermont legalizes same-sex marriage after both the state Senate and House of Representatives overturn a veto by Governor Jim Douglas.
 The Senate vote is 23-5, while the House vote is 100-49.
+Marriages become legal on September 1, 2009.

 May 26, 2009 - The California Supreme Court upholds the passage of Proposition 8, banning same-sex marriage.
 However, 18,000 such marriages performed before Proposition 8 will remain valid.